OfficeForProductSafetyAndStandards/cosmetic-product-notifications/cosmetics-worker/README.md

 This is the URL for the website and is used for sending emails.

-The app can then be started using `cf restart cosmetics-worker`.
+The app can then be started using `cf start cosmetics-worker`.